INSTRUCTIONS TO AUTHORS

 Ethical consent: All manuscripts reporting the results of experimental investigations involving human subjects should include a statement confirming that informed consent was obtained from each subject or subject's guardian, after approval of the experimental protocol by a local human ethics committee.

-Permission to Reprint: Whenever a manuscript contains material (text, tables dosages, figures etc.) Which is protected by copyright, it is the obligation of the author to secure written permission from the holder of copyright.
+Permission to Reprint: Whenever a manuscript contains material (text, tables dosages, figures, etc.) Which is protected by copyright, it is the obligation of the author to secure written permission from the holder of the copyright.

 The names and email addresses entered in this journal site will be used exclusively for the stated purposes of this journal and will not be made available for any other purpose or to any other party.